A robust contaminated discrete Weibull regression model for outlier-prone count data: Arizona hospital length-of-stay dataset

 \autoref{fig:LOS_histogram} displays the LOS distribution for male patients receiving PTCA on an urgent or emergent basis.
 The histogram is right-skewed with a pronounced heavy tail: although most stays last only a few days, some extend well beyond two weeks.
 Such skewness is common in LOS data and calls for models that accommodate heavy tails and outliers.

-For context, this Arizona LOS subset has often been analyzed with TNB models in the literature and teaching resources \cite{hilbe2011negative, RCOUNT2025, hardin2015regression}.
+For context, this Arizona LOS subset has often been analyzed with TNB models in the literature and teaching resources \citep{hilbe2011negative, RCOUNT2025, hardin2015regression}.
 To mirror that baseline and provide a mean-centered comparator, we also fit a TNB model and report the LOO information criterion (LOOIC).
-These alternatives target the mean of the untruncated distribution and, under truncation, do not yield a simple regression link to the truncated mean; by contrast, our TDW/cTDW framework links covariates directly to the shifted median, which remains interpretable after truncation and is robust to the heavy upper tail observed in \autoref{fig:LOS_histogram}.
+These alternatives target the mean of the untruncated distribution and, under truncation, do not yield a simple regression link to the truncated mean; by contrast, our TDW/cTDW framework links covariates directly to the smooth shifted-median parameter, which remains in one-to-one correspondence with the exact integer median after truncation and is robust to the heavy upper tail observed in \autoref{fig:LOS_histogram}.